For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Duration: 6 months

-Thinkful offers a data science bootcamp that is known for its mentorship program.
+Thinkful offers a data science bootcamps that are known for its mentorship program.
 The bootcamp is available in both part-time and full-time formats.
 Part-time students can complete the program in 6 months by committing 20-30 hours per week.

 Full-time students can complete the program in 5 months by committing 50 hours (about 2 days) per week.
 Payment plans, tuition refunds, and scholarships are available for all students.
 The program has no prerequisites, so both fresh graduates and experienced professionals can take it.